Grant Erskine Architect's Biggest Property Development Success

 Today, Grant Erskine discusses his biggest property development success.
-The take-home message is this, that it is very difficult to profit from property development with bricks and mortar alone.
+The take-home message is this: that it is tough to profit from property development with bricks and mortar alone.
 Profit comes from increasing the commercial value of the property and adding to its capacity to generate an income.